urbans0ft/fclip/README.md

 ```

 `fileclip` supports relative and absolute paths.
 Moreover the path existence is
 checked before modifying the clipboard data.
-If a path does not exist `fclip`
+If a path does not exist `fileclip`
 returns `INVALID_FILE_ATTRIBUTES` wich is equivalent to -1.

 ```